gautemo/Gaute-Meek-Olsen/src/dev-blog/npm-publish.md

 date: 2018-11-16
 hideCoverImg: true
 tags: [NPM, JavaScript]
+description: A guide to how you can publish your package to NPM.
 ---

 Let's say we have made our new JavaScript library to easily select elements from the DOM.
 A lot of people still use jQuery, but that should be abandoned a long time ago.
 Let's make something to ease them into living without it.